 Combine stock, soy sauce, rice vinegar, oyster sauce, sugar and salt in a small bowl.
 Stir well.
 Combine garlic, ginger, green chili and red pepper flakes in another bowl and set aside.

 In a large pot, cook the soba noodles according to package directions.
-Add the edamame within the same pot.
+Add the edamame to the same pot.
 Be sure not to overcook the noodles as they do break more easily.
 Drain and toss with the 2 teaspoons of toasted sesame oil.

 Heat the oil in a wok over high heat.
 Add the garlic, ginger, green chili and red pepper mixture.
 Stir-fry for about 5 seconds and add the sliced baby carrots and shiitake mushrooms.
 Stir-fry for 2-3 minutes.
-Add the edamame, the noodles and the stock mixture.
+Add the edamame, the noodles, and the stock mixture.
 Reduce heat to medium and mix, stirring only as necessary.
 Turn off the heat and sprinkle with lime juice.
-Serve with a wedge of lime and hard boiled eggs.
+Serve with a wedge of lime and hard-boiled eggs.

 Inspired by this New York Times recipe.